VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Assist land surveyors with research prior to conducting field work
 - Identify and address discrepancies at town boundaries
 - Create a digital copy to preserve historic land surveys

+While there is no penalty or enforcement devised within the current survey and submittal requirement, opportunities exist in encouraging surveys of line changes and use of the library before those methods should be considered.
+Any future work in land records digitization or realignment of assessment jurisdictions should consider ways to leverage this existing resource.
+The professional surveying, appraisal, and real estate communities, along with municipal officials who oversee local bylaws and development regulations, are groups that could be further engaged for improvements.

 ![SurveyLibraryStatus_Dec7_2024](https://github.com/user-attachments/assets/6f3e03ae-add5-4135-b70c-61bb4db4a356)
 **Figure 18: Statistics from the Vermont Land Survey Library.** *Land surveyors are responsible for submitted new surveys to the Land Survey Library.
 Information about surveys including type, submittal date, survey year, town, and surveyor are tracked.
 These data can help assess patterns and completeness when compared to property transfers and new Grand List records, as well as between geographical areas.*